Provider Rate Cards¶

 Billing: Call will be billed based on the MCD (Minimum Call Duration) and Pulse, represented as x/x.
 Each call using this Rate Card will be rounded up to MCD, then in increments of Pulse.
 Call durations will be rounded up based on these settings, then that new duration is what will be billed.

-MCD is set to 30 and Pulse is set to 6.
+In our example, MCD is set to 30 and Pulse is set to 6.
 The Billing column shows 30/6.
+Calls would be billed as follows:

 |Call Duration||MCD?||Pulse||Billed Duration|